 The big difference between those game-managers and the elite quarterbacks, is the ability to get back to the big game.
-There have been just 20 quarterbacks to make it to the final game of the season more than once.
-Of those 20, only 12 have made it on three separate occasions.
+There have been just 20 quarterbacks to make multiple Super Bowl appearances.
+Of those 20, only 12 have made at least 3 trips.

 NFL Signal Callers Who Have Made More Than One Super Bowl Appearance